Railway electrification: Alternating current

 Railways and electrical utilities use AC as opposed to DC for the same reason: to use transformers, which require AC, to produce higher voltages.

 The higher the voltage, the lower the current for the same power (because power is current multiplied by voltage), and power loss is proportional to the current squared.
 The lower current reduces line loss, thus allowing higher power to be delivered.

-As alternating current is used with high voltages, this method of electrification is only used on overhead lines, never on third rails for safety reasons.
-Inside the locomotive, a transformer steps the voltage down for use by the traction motors and auxiliary loads.
+As alternating current is used with high voltages, inside the locomotive, a transformer steps the voltage down for use by the traction motors and auxiliary loads.

 An early advantage of AC is that the power-wasting resistors used in DC locomotives for speed control were not needed in an AC locomotive: multiple taps on the transformer can supply a range of voltages.

 Separate low-voltage transformer windings supply lighting and the motors driving auxiliary machinery.

 More recently, the development of very high power semiconductors has caused the classic DC motor to be largely replaced with the three-phase induction motor fed by a variable frequency drive, a special inverter that varies both frequency and voltage to control motor speed.

 These drives can run equally well on DC or AC of any frequency, and many modern electric locomotives are designed to handle different supply voltages and frequencies to simplify cross-border operation.